umams2002/buzzline-01-uma/docs/GIT-ADD-COMMIT-PUSH.md

 ## Git Add-Commit-Push

+> Short guide to using Git to keep our machine work synchronized with the GitHub repo.

+## After Working Locally (On Our Machine)

-After making changes on our machine, we need to:
+After making successful changes on our machine, we should run:

 1. git **add** the files to source control.
 2. git **commit** the files as a named set of changes.